A Global University

 - Be the university with the most effective global networks

-This year, Yale welcomed the largest number of international students and scholars in its history.
-The current enrollment of more than 2,800 international students from 121 countries comprises 22 percent of the student body.
-Yale is committed to attracting the best and brightest from around the world by offering generous international financial aid packages, conducting programs that introduce and acclimate international students to Yale, and fostering a vibrant campus community.
-The number of international scholars (visiting faculty, researchers, and postdoctoral fellows) has also grown to nearly 2,700 each year.
+Yale’s engagement beyond the United States dates from its earliest years.
+The University remains committed to attracting the best and brightest from around the world by offering generous international financial aid packages, conducting programs that introduce and acclimate international students to Yale, and fostering a vibrant campus community.

 The Office of International Students and Scholars (https://oiss.yale.edu) hosts orientation programs and social activities for the University’s international community and is a resource for international students and scholars on immigration matters and other aspects of acclimating to life at Yale.